-4. Testing Code Against Model#
+4. Testing C Code Against Simulink Model#

 The automatic test-generation and execution offered by Reactis enables engineers to easily check whether an implementation conforms to the behavior specified in a model.